4 Types of Compensatory Damages in Personal Injury Cases

 You can sue to have your vehicle replaced.
 In addition to the costs of the vehicle itself, you can also include the costs of anything that was inside the car during the accident.

 Transportation fees are wrapped up in property damage as well.
 You may need to rent a car or hire a driver to help you get around.

-You’re not entitled to brand-new property unless the damage can’t be repaired.
+You’re not entitled to brand-new property unless the compensatory damages can’t be repaired.